Top GRE Prep Course 15% OFF ➔ Use Code: TPI15

 Quality, Not Just Quantity

-Now that you know more is more (up to a point), do not fall into the trap of just thinking that if you slap 600 words on a page you’ll get a decent score.
+Now that you know more is better (up to a point), do not fall into the trap of just thinking that if you slap 600 words on a page you’ll get a decent score.
 That would be a serious mistake.
 Like many things in life, quality is equally as important (if not more) as quantity.
 The content of your essay must still be top notch.
-Here are some important reminders about essay quality:

 GRE Writing Tips